psas/tsar-software/CentralManager/src/README.md

 Sequence Status
 + Hold a snap shot of the sequencer satuts to send to cleints

-Sensor Data Frame
+Hardware Data Frame
++ Hold a snap shot of i2c status/data
++ Hold a snap shot of gpio status/data
-+ Hold a snap shot of hardware data
++ Hold a snap shot of AC status/data
 + Sequencer uses this data for sequencing
 + A copy is sent to clients

 Client Command
-+ A command for the sequncer to do (start, emergency stop, halt, continue, etc).
++ A command for the sequncer to do (start, emergency stop, halt, continue, end, etc).

 ## Data Structures Class(es) Decriptions
 Fixed Queue (a c++ template class)